-The CAST project will be carried out in seven Work Package (WP)s.
+The CAST project has been carried out in seven Work Package (WP)s.
 The following figure shows the information flow between WPs.

 Integration across work packages to avoid unnecessary duplicate work is the responsibility of each Work Package Leader and all of the information uploaded on this website is reviewed and approved by WP1.
 In addition, WP1 also facilitates the review of key deliverables by the CaST Advisory Group.
 Knowledge generated in CAST is distributed via this website, training courses and workshops by WP7.

 All of the WP were either led by, or closely involve, waste management organisations, ensuring that the needs of the end-users are met by the delivery of the project.
 In addition to this benefit, the project can be considered to be safely funded as the scope of the work is part of national R&D programmes, financed directly, or indirectly, by waste generators.
 The EC funding will act as an integration tool and an incentive for cooperation between countries, providing a platform for information exchange and cross examination of results.